How the Minox escapement works

 Above we see the bearing location of the barrel in the housing.
 The bore takes the shaft of the barrel pinion.
 Note the slot in the arbor.
 The spiral spring is attached to this slot.

-The pinion can be seen in the next picture, which shows the barrel assembled.
+The barrel’s pinion can be seen in the next picture, which shows the barrel partly assembled.

-Now let’s move on to the sector gear, which controls the rotation speed of the drive lever and thus the blade locking arm.
+Now let’s move on to the segment wheel, which controls the rotation speed of the escapement lever 4a* and thus the blade locking arm 4b.

-You can clearly see here how it engages to the pinion of the barrel.
-In this way, the reference speed generated by the escapement is transferred to the sector gear.
-This in turn controls the drive lever via its flank, which is designed as a cam:
+You can clearly see here how the segment wheel engages to the pinion of the barrel.
+In this way, the barrel wheel is driven by the segment wheel.
+However, the barrel wheel cannot rotate faster than the speed set by the anchor.
+This speed of the segment wheel in turn controls the escapement lever 4a via its flank:

-The photo above shows the drive lever (red) moving to the end position at maximum speed after being released by the cam (green) of the sector gear.
+The photo above shows the path (green) of the escapement lever 4a (red) moving to the end position at maximum speed after being released by the cam of the segment gear.

 Summary